 Effective public education and communication about the Project is important to achieve success of the Project.
-The education and communication strategy for the construction and operations phases of the Project is intended to promote safety for all and to maintain an understanding among specific relevant groups and the public-at-large regarding all aspects of the project, including quarry site selection, development, and operation.
+The education and communication strategy for the construction and operation phases of the Project is intended to promote safety for all and to maintain an understanding among all identified rights-holders and stakeholders, and the public-at-large regarding all aspects of the Project, including quarry site selection, development, and operation.